-Unused or unwanted baits may be disposed of in the same manner as containers.
+Unused or unwanted baits may be disposed of in the same manner as containers

-SAFETY DIRECTIONS
+SAFETY DIRECTIONS FOR IMPREGNATED OATS

 Very dangerous.
 Poisonous if swallowed.
-When opening the container and preparing baits wear elbow-length PVC gloves.
+When opening the container and preparing baits wear elbow-length PVC gloves/ protective clothing/eye protection/face protection.
 If product on skin, immediately wash area with soap and water.
 After use and before eating, drinking or smoking, wash hands, arms and face thoroughly with soap and water.
 After each day's use, wash gloves and contaminated clothing.